igemsoftware2020/Team_UESTC_Software/README.md

 Currently,  the team has developed very practical functions on CPD3DS and plan to develop it further.

-## Protein block
+## Protein brick

 Hope to make the idea of ynthetic biology more accessible and easier to the public, we decided to develop a puzzle game.
-Protein block comes out.
+Protein brick comes out.

 ### Usage